-Two Wolves is a Cherokee Indian legend and illustrates the most important battle of our lives – the one between our good and bad thoughts.
+The story of two wolves is a Cherokee Indian legend illustrating the most important battle of our lives―the one between good and bad within us.
 Here is how the story goes:

 An old Cherokee is teaching his grandson about life.
 “A fight is going on inside me,” he said to the boy.